NAU-IoT/RemotePiControl/README.md

 After installing dependencies:

 ### Steps:

+Note: If using Relay Hat rather than standalone relay, use RemotePiControlHat.py instead of RemotePiControl.py

 - Clone this repo to get necessary files `git clone https://github.com/NAU-IoT/RemotePiControl.git`
 - Change into RemotePiControl directory `cd RemotePiControl`
 - Change RPCConfiguration.py variable names and paths according to your implementation `nano RPCConfiguration.py`